Last Updated on

 Have you ever had a timely SMS message from a company that has had you reaching for your wallet?
 A well-designed SMS/email marketing campaign can make a huge difference to your sales, and Kartra offers you the chance to create your own.

 You can filter your recipients based on the tags that you give your customers, and you can also track the delivery and click-through rates.
 You can also set actions to trigger based on specific events, for example, ‘if they open’, or ‘if they click’.

 You can keep your broadcasts organized in categories, which is helpful over time if you’re going to be creating a lot of them.

-When you create an email, you can choose to create a single email or to begin an A/B split test.
+When you create an email, you can choose to create a single email or to begin an A/B split testing.
 This allows you to write different versions of the same email.
 The system will then track how well each email performs.

 You can choose between a basic email editor and a drag-and-drop template builder.
 This is actually a good way of building emails, as you can choose from pre-made ‘blocks’ which you can drag from the sidebar into the email itself, editing it as you go along.

 You can then select automation.
 This is a simple ‘if/then’ process – you choose an action that will trigger another action (for example: if a customer clicks through on an email, then you can assign them a new tag).
 There are quite a few options here:

 It’s really handy having this in one place – Kartra lays it out in a way that makes it simple to understand.